jackey8616/fomo-bot/README.md

 # FOMO Bot

-A Discord bot that monitors whitelisted messages in channels and provides summarization features.
+A Discord bot that monitors whitelisted messages in channels and provides summarization features with multi-language support.

 ## Features

 - Multiple user tracking strategies:
   - Role-based tracking: Tracks users with the "FomoTrack" role across the guild
   - Pinned message tracking: Scans pinned messages for "FomoBot TrackList" keyword and tracks users who react with ✅
+  - Supports extensible tracking strategies through the `UserTrackingManager`
 - Provides two summarization modes:
   - Casual summarization (`/casual_summarize`) - Quick, concise summary of recent messages
   - Serious summarization (`/serious_summarize`) - Detailed, structured summary with message links
-- Integration with Google Vertex AI (Gemini) for message summarization
+- Integration with Google Vertex AI (Gemini 2.0 Flash) for message summarization
+- Multi-language support (English and Traditional Chinese) for commands
 - Flexible architecture with dependency injection using Kink
 - Timezone conversion to Asia/Taipei (UTC+8) for all timestamps